embosi97/Angelic-Bot-Discord/README.md

 $del - Deletes a user submitted quote.

-$demon - Makes the bot say something truly mean-sprited that's been zalgofied using the zalgofy module.
+$demon - Makes the bot say something truly mean-sprited that's been zalgofied using the zalgofy module https://pypi.org/project/zalgoify/.
+The mean quotes are courtesy of https://evilinsult.com/api/

 $list - Lists all the user submitted quotes.